 The company has continued to grow and now provides employment for a workforce of over 1,200 globally.
 The company moved to its international headquarters, ‘Power House’, in 2000 which are situated in Knowsley Business Park near Liverpool.

 The Clarke Energy of today has transformed dramatically since Jim Clarke first took a controlling stake in the company.
 Jim set about restructuring what was at that time a diesel engine spare parts and service business.
 The first few years saw many changes, which eventually led to Jim taking complete ownership.
 A key milestone came in 1995 when the company was appointed as the exclusive UK distributor for Jenbacher.

-In 1997 the company changed its name to Clarke Energy Ltd. Since this point in time Clarke Energy has helped develop many cutting-edge renewable and high efficiency gas generation projects including some of the early landfill gas power plants, greenhouse CHP facilities, coal mine methane and more recently quad-generation plants.
-Complimentary to the installation of these units, the company has developed dedicated GE Jenbacher product service support facilities with remote monitoring, spare parts stock-holding.
-The company also has one of the few authorised global GE Jenbacher full engine rebuild and refurbishment facilities in Knowsley.
+In 1997 the company changed its name to Clarke Energy Ltd. Since this point in time Clarke Energy has helped develop many cutting-edge renewable and high efficiency gas generation projects including some of the early landfill gas power plants, CHP facilities (such as at Dundee University), coal mine methane and more recently quad-generation plants.
+Complimentary to the installation of these units, the company has developed dedicated Jenbacher product service support facilities with remote monitoring, spare parts stock-holding.
+The company also has two of the few authorised Jenbacher full engine rebuild and refurbishment facilities globally, in both Knowsley and Dhaka.
 On the back of the successful partnership between Clarke Energy and Jenbacher, the company began to expand overseas.
 1998 saw Clarke Energy being awarded with the distributorship in Australia and New Zealand, soon followed by Nigeria in 1999.